Search Horseapple.com

 So what do they sound like?
 Well, hearing it in person is of course much better than WAV files, but here's a couple to whet your appetite:

-Mike Slavis made some really cool .WMV (Windows Media Video) files, playing the pipes before the mod, with glasspacks, Bones half way in, and all the way in.
+Mike Slavis made some really cool .WMV (Windows Media Video) files, playing the pipes before the mod, with glasspacks, and with the Trombones.
 You can download the player from microsoft free, here .
 Good sound, it's worth it.
 Thanks Mike.
 Nice job.
 Here's the files:

 FIVE inch stacks